vishalskyfall/Crop_PRICE-YIELD_Prediction/README.md

 #### The Whole implementation Phase can be divided into four Steps.

-  1 Step 1: Pre-processing and collection of data of crop prices and crop yields 2 Step 2: Apply 3 different algorithms on data model.
+  1 Pre-processing and collection of data of crop prices and crop yields 2 Apply 3 different algorithms on data model.
-  3 Step 3 : Prediction with 3 different Algorithms of Crop Prices and Yields.
+  3 Prediction with 3 different Algorithms of Crop Prices and Yields.
-  4 Step 4 : Farmer can Login/Register to check prices of crops according to seasons.
+  4 Farmer can Login/Register to check prices of crops according to seasons.

 ## UI:- Main Page (Price)